Patrick Kanyuka

-Patrick Elamenji Kanyuka (born 19 July 1987) is a ex Congolese footballer who played as a defender.
+Patrick Elamenji Kanyuka (born 19 July 1987) is a Congolese former footballer who played as a defender.
 He is the founder and chairman of Waltham Cross Football Club and the owner of multiple businesses, including Future Cross CIC, Patkans, and the International College Programme.
-Kanyuka is also actively involved in community development through the Active in Hope Community Foundation, which focuses on mental health, education, and skills development.
+Kanyuka is also involved in Active in Hope Community Foundation, which focuses on mental health, education, and skills development.